Safety-aware Goal-oriented Semantic Sensing, Communication, and Control for Robotics: Abstract

 \section{Abstract}

-Wirelessly-connected robotic system empowers robots with real-time intelligence by leveraging remote computing resources for decision-making.
-However, the data exchange between robots and base stations often overwhelms communication links, introducing latency that undermines real-time response.
-To tackle this, goal-oriented semantic communication (GSC) has been introduced into wirelessly-connected robotic systems to extract and transmit only goal-relevant semantic representations, enhancing communication efficiency and task effectiveness.
-However, existing GSC approaches focused primarily on optimizing effectiveness metrics while overlooking safety requirements, which should be treated as the top priority in real-world robotic systems.
-To bridge this gap, we propose safety-guaranteed and goal-oriented semantic communication for wirelessly-connected robotic system, aiming to maximize the robotic task effectiveness subject to practical operational safety requirements.
-We first summarize the general safety requirements and effectiveness metrics across typical robotic tasks, including robot arm grasping, unmanned aerial vehicle (UAV)-assisted tasks, and multi-robot exploration.
-We then systematically analyze the unique safety and effectiveness challenges faced by wirelessly-connected robotic system in sensing, communication, and control.
-Based on these, we further present potential safety-guaranteed and goal-oriented sensing, communication, and control solutions.
-Finally, a UAV target tracking case study validates that our proposed GSC solutions can significantly improve safety rate and tracking success rate by more than 2 times and 4.5 times, respectively.
+Wirelessly-connected robotic systems empower robots with real-time intelligence by leveraging remote computing resources for decision-making.
+However, the data exchange between robots and edge servers often overwhelms communication links, introducing latency that degrades task performance.
+To tackle this, goal-oriented semantic communication (GSC) has been introduced for wirelessly-connected robotic systems to extract and transmit only goal-relevant semantic representations.
+While this improves task effectiveness, it generally overlooks practical safety requirements.
+Meanwhile, existing robotics research often treats safety primarily as a control-level problem, without systematically considering safety across sensing, communication, and control in a closed-loop manner.
+To bridge this gap, we investigate how to enable safety-aware goal-oriented semantic (SA-GS) sensing, communication, and control co-design in wirelessly-connected robotic systems, aiming to maximize the robotic task effectiveness subject to practical safety requirements.
+We first introduce {an} architecture {for} wirelessly-connected robotic systems and representative use cases.
+We then summarize general safety requirements and effectiveness metrics across the use cases.
+Next, we systematically analyze the unique safety and effectiveness challenges in sensing, communication, and control.
+Based on these, we further present potential SA-GS research directions.
+Finally, {an Unmanned Aerial Vehicle (UAV) target tracking case study validates that one of the presented SA-GS research directions, i.e., semantic-based C\&C packet execution,} could significantly improve safety rate and tracking success rate by more than 2 times and 4.5 times, respectively.